react-declarative/react-declarative/docs/auto/interfaces/IDictFieldProps.md

 Retrieves the value of the "dictCreateButton" property from the provided object, which is of type PickProp&lt;IField&lt;Data, Payload&gt;, "dictCreateButton"&gt;.
+Retrieves the value of the "dictCreateButton" property from the provided object, which is of type PickProp&lt;IField<Data, Payload&gt;, "dictCreateButton">.

 ### inputType